Chweya » Property Management: Definition, Roles, Types, and Duties

 Special-Purpose Property Management

-Additionally, there exist various types of properties that do not neatly fit into the aforementioned categories but still necessitate management.
+Additionally, various properties exist that do not neatly fit into the categories above but still necessitate management.
 These encompass:

 1. Theaters